ChaitanyaBhat/ChaitanyaBhat/README.md

     • Good knowledge of Linux and Windows
     • Usage of the Remote Support software like AnyDesk and Teamviewer
-    • Good knowledge of the following programming language: Python, Java Script
+    • Good knowledge of the following programming language: Python, Java Script, HTML and CSS
     • Solid knowledge of MySql and Sequelize

 🏢 ORGANIZATIONAL SKILLS:

-    • Ability to plan, schedule and handle​ the work-load
+    • Ability to plan, schedule and handle the work-load
-    • Team work, communicate effectively and work together to achieve a common goal
+    • Communicate effectively and work together to achieve a common goal
     • Ability to listen carefully to user feedbacks to determine modifications for optimal user-function